quii/learn-go-with-tests/concurrency.md

 }
 ```

-Now when we run the tests you get (or or don't get - see above):
+Now when we run the tests you get (or don't get - see above):

 ```sh
 --- FAIL: TestCheckWebsites (0.00s)